 Mindfulness.
 Such a straightforward word, but to put it into practice, many people struggle to do so.
-It is defined as the ability to be fully present, aware of our surroundings, and of what is happening around us, but also not reacting to anything that is going on at that moment.
+It is defined as the ability to increase our attention by being fully present, aware of our surroundings, and of what is happening around us, but also not reacting to anything (like noises or emotions) that is going on at that moment.

 The Various Benefits of Practicing Mindfulness

 Practising mindfulness regularly can mean that you can gain tools to cope with the stress and anxiety of everyday life as well as emotions that arise during particular situations.
 Therefore, have less negative responses to life as a whole.
 It also leads to a better mood and emotion regulation.

 2. Ability to Manage Illness Better

 It may not take away your symptoms, but mindfulness can help you to make them more bearable and manageable.
 It is especially beneficial for cancer patients and other terminal illness sufferers, showing enhanced spirituality, helping post-traumatic growth, and reduced stress levels.

 It can also help you to recover from long-term illnesses.
 This is increasingly evident in chronic or severe illness survivors.